Facilities Management

 - Intro to Public Private Partnerships and the Fresno State CUPR Project

-NORESCO construction personnel will provide an overview of the CUPR project and describe a Public Private Partnership, the roles of Fresno State, NORESCO, and the Bulldog Infrastructure Group, LLC.
-They will give a brief overview of the impacts and benefits to various stakeholder groups (including students). - Psychology of Conservation: the human element behind organizational energy conservation
+NORESCO construction personnel provided an overview of the CUPR project and described a Public Private Partnership, the roles of Fresno State, NORESCO, and the Bulldog Infrastructure Group, LLC.
+They gave a brief overview of the impacts and benefits to various stakeholder groups (including students). - We have to build WHAT!?
+Managing and maintaining a multi-million-dollar construction

 project